About me

 - March 2023 I am humbled to receive an honerable mention of Jane Street Graduate Research Fellowship this year.

 - Nov.
 2022 I am excited about joining the Operations Team of SIGPLAN Long-Term Mentoring Committee!
-We warmly invite anyone who is interested in programming language research, regardless of their background, to join us as mentors, mentees, or both.
+We invite anyone who is interested in programming language research, regardless of their background, to join us as mentors, mentees, or both.

 - Aug.
 2022 I passed my A-exam and became a Ph.D. candidate.